Skip to content

 Introduction

-Property Information
+Property Information Tab

-Appraisals
+Appraisals Tab

-FCT Integration (Tenant Setting)
+FCT Appraisal (Tenant Specific)

-Custom Fields
+Custom Fields Tab

-Existing Mortgages
+Existing Mortgages Tab

 Restructured Liability Payoff Mechanism

-Expenses
+Expenses Tab

-Insurance
+Insurance Tab

-Legal Description
+Legal Description Tab

-Other Securities
+Other Securities Tab

-Owners
+Owners Tab

 Introduction

 The Property Details pop-up is a valuable resource that offers users in-depth information about a particular property.
-It serves as a centralized hub, consolidating all the essential information about the property into a single location.
+It serves as a centrali

 iClarify

 iClarify is a comprehensive property valuation tool developed by SCM Risk Management Services (RMS) as a continuum of its services.
-It provides brokers and insurers with an accurate, standardized quoting process by validating consumer reporting and property data in real-time.
+It provides insurance brokers and insurers with an accurate, standardized quoting process by validating consumer reporting and property data in real-time.
 To utilize this feature, follow these steps:

 1. Click on the ellipsis in the top right corner of the Property Details Pop Up.